 This course has two main parts to the assessment; a theory assessment and a short video to show your technical ability.

 |Answer theory questions related to each unit of the course.
 Questions are multiple choice, or short answers.|

 Film yourself performing a continuous combination of 5 moves from the pole fabric course.

 The theory section of this course will teach you the basic rules of working with a fabric clamp, fabric terminology and safe grip variations, how to adapt existing pole moves from your syllabus onto fabric, different methods of class planning and fabric specific health and safety.
 The practical section of this course will cover over a huge variety of techniques, from adaptations on standard pole moves to new moves created by the addition of the fabric, to combining these into combinations, sequences and choreography.
 We will finish with different ways to incorporate conditioning exercises into your pole fabric classes to create cross-training options for your students.

 As a starting point, we will introduce you to the basics of using a pole fabric clamp system.
 This ranges from understanding the nature of the fabric and how it is inherently different from the pole to correct shoulder positioning and the importance of safety over aesthetics.
 We will cover height of clamp, momentum and lifting, body position, progression and the basic hand grips.

 Our second unit is the main body of this course.
 We will cover over 50 different move variations: some from classical pole moves, some classically performed on fabric and some fusing the two disciplines.
 Each move will be detailed with teaching points, safety points, progressions, regressions, and common problems.

 UNIT 3 – ADAPTING POLE MOVES ONTO FABRIC

-Unit 3 is where we will teach you how to analyse your current pole syllabus to consider which moves can transfer over onto fabric by following our 12-stage assessment.
+Unit 3 is where we will teach you how to analyse your current pole syllabus to consider which moves can transfer over onto fabric by following our 12-stage strategy.